Augusto Roa Bastos: Humanism and the engaged writer

-Undoubtedly, Roa Bastos' own experiences played a significant role in his emphasis on human suffering.
+Undoubtedly, Roa Bastos's own experiences played a significant role in his emphasis on human suffering.
 As a young man he fought in the Chaco war between Bolivia and Paraguay, an event he portrayed in Hijo de hombre.
 Later he saw the devastation of WWII at first hand in Europe, the violent strife of 1947 in Paraguay, and the rise of the Argentinian military dictatorship in 1976.
 His collection of short stories published in 1953, El Trueno entre las Hojas, set the stage for Hijo de hombre and Yo, el Supremo with its dark portrayal of devastating political struggle and oppression.
-Two decades later, Yo, el Supremo was published, providing a prime example of Roa Bastos' idea of the engaged writer.
+Two decades later, Yo, el Supremo was published, providing a prime example of Roa Bastos's idea of the engaged writer.
 It offered an unflattering, fictionalized account of the final thoughts and ramblings of Paraguay's first dictator, at a time when Paraguay was under the stranglehold of a regime that adopted many of the same policies of oppression and isolationism.
 Roa Bastos was not alone in using literature to engage in contemporary events during the Latin American Boom period.
 In the 1960s and 1970s, Gabriel Garcia Marquez and others adopted the same approach.
 Together, these writers created the Dictator novel genre.